How to Plan a Dreamy Summer Road Trip With Your Dog

 5. Don’t give them treats on the trip.

-Dogs have been known to choke while eating in transit, so don’t risk it.
+Dogs have been known to choke while eating in transit, so don’t risk it while the car is in motion.

 6. When you arrive, check the floor of the hotel room carefully.